Mercedes-Benz GLC Review & Prices

 In town

-By going for one of the plug-in hybrids, you’ll find the GLC to be excellent around town.
-Apart from the odd jolt over harsher bumps at slow speeds, the suspension soaks up a lot of lumpier surfaces, even with the additional weight of batteries potentially spoiling it.
+By going for a plug-in hybrid, you’ll find the GLC to be excellent around town.
+Apart from the odd jolt over harsher bumps at slow speeds, the suspension soaks up a lot of lumpier surfaces - but only if you avoid the big optional wheels.

 Manoeuvring in the GLC is simple enough, with light steering and all-round sensors as standard helping you to park or to get through tighter gaps.
 You get a reversing camera from the entry option as well, while surround-view cameras will offer additional help.
 That’s fitted on mid- and top-spec versions.
-All GLC models have an 11.8m turning circle, which is equal-best amongst its peers.
+All GLC models have an 11.8m turning circle, which is equal-best amongst its peers while higher-spec models can tighten than up with an optional rear-wheel steering system, which can deflect the rear wheels by as much as 4.5 degrees.

-Driving in all-electric mode in the PHEV models is much easier now as you have so much range to utilise.
+Driving in all-electric mode in the PHEV models is a doddle because there’s so much range.
 Saving the electric range just for town makes for a quiet cabin and the motor is punchy enough to help you get through and around urban traffic.

 On the motorway

-While it’s excellent in town, the GLC is most at home while cruising on the motorway.
-With its well-balanced ride and well-refined cabin, exterior noise is minimal with only a little bit of tyre noise.
-The petrol engine in the PHEV we tested was refined and efficient too, making the 300e the most compelling overall setup.
+While it’s good in town, the GLC is most at home while cruising on the motorway.
+Again, it thuds over ruts and dips at speed with the larger wheels fitted, but the well-insulated cabin means exterior noise is minimal with only a little bit of tyre noise.
+The petrol engine in the PHEV we tested was refined and efficient too, making the 300e the most compelling overall setup unless you do frequent motorway trips too, where the diesel 300de shines.

 Having the hybrid means you have the electric motor to help get up to speed off slip roads and to overtake, while you can hold any charge that the battery has to allow for zero-emission driving in town.